COROMANDEL PENINSULA 3 days/2 nights

 Auckland, Seabird Coast, Miranda Shorebird centre, Thames, Pohutukawa Coast, Coromandel, “Driving Creek Railway", Whitianga, Cooks Cove, Cathedral Cove, Pauanui, Waihi, Karangahake Gorge, Paeroa, Auckland.

 Day 1.
-Monday.
-AUCKLAND – THAMES – COROMANDEL – MERCURY BAY
+Tuesday.
+AUCKLAND – THAMES – COROMANDEL – MERCURY BAY (D)

 8am.
 Depart Auckland.
-Pickup from any inner city accommodation prior to 8am.
+Pickup from any inner city accommodation prior.

 Drive via Clevedon, Kawakawa Bay and the Seabird Coast to visit the Miranda Shorebird centre then on to the historic gold mining centre of Thames.
 Visit the historic museum and drive along the Pohutukawa Coast to Coromandel town.
 Enjoy a ride on the “Driving Creek Railway”, among the regenerating native forest to the “Eyeful Tower”.
 "Driving Creek Railway" is the fulfillment of the dream and passion of Barry Brickell, environmentalist, rail enthusiast, and potter.
 Cross the Peninsula to the charming town of Whitianga.
 Two nights accommodation and breakfast at Whitianga, Tairua, or Pauanui.